 - Minimum 3.0 cumulative GPA

 - The host university (Shanghai University of Finance and Economics) does not allow applications from Chinese citizens

 Want to apply?
 Click the “Start Your Application” button above.
 If the button doesn't appear above, the program is not yet accepting applications.
 You will be asked to set up a short profile, which will allow us to send you relevant information about your application.
 Once you’ve created a profile, you will see a checklist of items that you will need to submit.
 These generally include:

 Chinese Language Courses

 Based on your application, you are provisionally placed in one of the courses below.
-Final placement occurs in Beijing after students take a placement test.
+Final placement occurs in Shanghai after students take a placement test.